adr-sk/atom_one/README.md

-The inflation of additional ATOMs or PHOTONs to the Community Pool or designated Treasury DAO require a special inflation proposal type, and will require a two thirds supermajority instead of the default 50%.
+The inflation of additional ATOMs or PHOTONs to the Community Pool or designated Treasury DAO require a special inflation proposal type, and will require a two-thirds supermajority instead of the default 50%.

 The special inflation proposal can include a description of the purpose of the inflation, but cannot include any other modifications to the Cosmos Hub or its